 3 Reasons to be Bullish about Gold

-There has also been a shift away from exchange traded funds, mainly SPDR Gold Trust (NYSE: GLD) and iShares Silver Trust (NYSE: SLV), to the asset industry, as noted by Richard Pouldon, Executive Chairman of Wishbone Gold PLC (OTC: WISHY), a gold and silver exploration and production company with operations in Australia.
-This shift makes companies like Wishbone Gold , which released a very positive report about its holdings in Australia, and Yamana Gold (NYSE: AUY), a favorite of financial columnist Jim Jubak and others, attractive for the long term.
+There has also been a shift away from exchange traded funds, mainly SPDR Gold Shares (NYSE: GLD) and iShares Silver Trust (NYSE: SLV), to the asset industry, as noted by Richard Poulden, Executive Chairman of Wishbone Gold PLC (PINK: WISHY), a gold and silver exploration and production company with operations in Australia.
+This shift makes companies like Wishbone Gold PLC, which released a very positive report about its holdings in Australia, and Yamana Gold (NYSE: AUY), a favorite of financial columnist Jim Jubak, and others attractive for the long term.

 The future will also bring inflation due to global central banker policies, Poulden also predicted.